Break-up of the Beatles

 Rumours of a full-fledged reunion persisted throughout the 1970s, as the members occasionally reunited for collaboration, but never with all four simultaneously.
 Starr's "I'm the Greatest" (1973) and Harrison's "All Those Years Ago" (1981) are the only tracks that feature three ex-Beatles.
-After Lennon's murder in 1980, the surviving members reunited for the Anthology project in 1994, using the unfinished Lennon demos "Free as a Bird" and "Real Love" as the basis for new songs recorded and released as the Beatles.
+Rumours also circulated that the 1976 debut album of Canadian rock band Klaatu, 3:47 EST, was secretly a new release by the Beatles, due to the lack of writing credits and similar sound, though was debunked when the members publicly revealed their identities a year later.
+After Lennon's murder in 1980, the surviving members reunited for the Anthology project in 1994, using the unfinished Lennon demos "Free as a Bird", "Real Love" and "Now and Then" as the basis for new songs recorded and released as Beatles material, though the latter remained unreleased until 2023.

 Background

-By late 1965, the Beatles had grown weary of live performance.
-George Harrison was the first to tire of Beatlemania, while Paul McCartney supported the idea of maintaining regular touring schedules and live shows.
-McCartney finally ceded to his bandmates' insistence that the group stop touring towards the end of their August 1966 tour of the United States.
-Afterwards, Harrison informed manager Brian Epstein that he was leaving the band, but was persuaded to stay on the assurance that there would be no more tours.